-See here to watch Robert Layton's "Predicting Sports Winners Using Data Analytics with Pandas and Scikit-Learn" presentation at PyCon Australia 2015.
-In this talk, Robert builds a predictive model to predicts the winner of NBA basketball games, by analysing historical data using a combination of Pandas and SciKit-Learn.
+In this talk, Robert builds a predictive model to predicts the winner of NBA basketball games, by analysing historical data using a combination of Pandas and SciKit-Learn (PyCon Australia, 2015).

-See here to see Henry Walshaw presenting an overview of spatial analysis within the python ecosystem at PyCon Australia 2014.
-In this presentation titled "Cartography with Python", Henry shows how Python is the primary scripting language for most of the major GIS software packages (including ESRI ArcGIS, QGIS, Grass GIS, Pitney Bowes MapInfo and others).
-Henry also discusses different projection methodologies (how the 3D planet is laid out onto a 2D map), and how python can integrate with Geographic Information Systems (GIS) using different resources such as OsGeo, Fiona, Shapely, NumPy, Rasterio and Cartopy.
+Henry shows how Python is the primary scripting language for most of the major GIS software packages (including ESRI ArcGIS, QGIS, Grass GIS, Pitney Bowes MapInfo and others).
+Henry also discusses different projection methodologies, and how python can integrate with Geographic Information Systems (GIS) using different resources such as OsGeo, Fiona, Shapely, NumPy, Rasterio and Carroty (PyCon Australia 2014).

-See here to watch Edward Schofield presenting at the PyCon Australia 2014 conference.
-During this talk titled "How (not) to upgrade a platform", Edward discusses some differences between Python 2 and Python 3, and proposes some solutions to compatibility between these versions, including the "Python Future" resource, developed and maintained by Python Charmers.
+Edward discusses some differences between Python 2 and Python 3, and proposes some solutions to compatibility between these versions, including the "Python Future" resource, developed and maintained by Python Charmers (PyCon Australia 2014).

-See here to watch Robert Layton present "Text Mining Online Data with Scikit-Learn" at PyCon Australia 2014.
 In this talk, Robert presents approaches to data mining, with a focus on the analysis of words and text.
-Robert also presents the Scikit-Learn project for machine learning and shows how to use it for text mining applications.
+Robert introduces the Scikit-Learn project for machine learning and shows how to use it for text mining applications (PyCon Australia 2014).

-See here for Edward Schofield's presentation of "What's New in Python for Science and Engineering" at the PyCon Australia 2012 conference.
-In this presentation, Edward gives an overview of the Python ecosystem, including NumPy, Pandas and other libraries, the IPython Notebook interface (including SymPy, R and Cython interfaces), and discusses compatibility between Python 2 and Python 3.
+In this presentation, Edward gives an overview of the Python ecosystem, including NumPy, Pandas and other libraries, the IPython Notebook interface (including SymPy, R and Cython interfaces), and discusses compatibility between Python 2 and Python 3 (PyCon Australia 2012).

-See here for Edward Schofield's presentation of "Python for Research and Development" at the Open Source Developers' Conference in 2011.
-In this talk, Edward gives an overview of the python ecosystem for research and development, gives demonstrations of rapid prototyping using IPython and MatPlotLib, and gives an overview of SciPy, NumPy, NetworkX and SymPy.
+Edward gives an overview of the python ecosystem for research and development, gives demonstrations of rapid prototyping using IPython and MatPlotLib, and gives an overview of SciPy, NumPy, NetworkX and SymPy (Open Source Developers' Conference, 2011).

 “One of the best programming courses I have attended - thanks!”